Raak Fuga Wall Lamp

 Designer: Maija Liisa Komulainen.

 Manufacturer: Raak Lichtarchitectuur, Amsterdam, The Netherlands.

-Other versions: The Raak Fuga wall lamp also exists in copper coloured anodised aluminium.
-Made as a single tube and table lamp, 3 tubes and 5 tubes and a big version (60 cm – 23.62”).
+Other versions: The Raak Fuga wall lamp also exists in copper coloured anodised aluminium and in brown.
+Made as a single tube wall lamp and table lamp.
+2 tubes, 3 tubes and 5 tubes, whatever you want, and a big version (60 cm – 23.62”).
 The big version was always sold as 1 tube, never connected with others.